18F/handbook/docs/04-how-we-work/tools/google-calendar.md

 **CivicActions uses shared Google calendars** for CivicActions standing meetings, birthdays, and "out of office" time.

-**You can specify which hours you work.** From the guide: "About a third of the way down the 'General' settings' page there's a section called 'Working hours' and a checkbox that's unchecked by default.
+**You can specify which hours you work.** From the guide: "About a third of the way down the "General" settings' page there's a section called "Working hours" and a checkbox that's unchecked by default.
 If you check it, you can specify your preferred working hours.
 Once you save your changes, other people will get a warning if they try to schedule you outside those times."

 **You can see other people's public calendars to help schedule meetings.** To view someone else's calendar, type their name in the lefthand column under "other calendars."
 Finally, there's a link titled "Find a time" (left of what's shown in the gif, below) which shows everyone's schedules next to each other so you can easily see when there are no conflicts.